shuntress/web-host/README.md

 If a list of authorized users exists for a resource that does not have `private` in the path, the user will be prompted to login because a name is required for authorization.

 ## Firewall Settings
-Networking can easily get overcomplicated.
+Network configuration can easily get overcomplicated.

 The extremely simplified and generally "good enough" version is that your house has an internet address similar to its street address and your modem/router is like the mailbox to receive messages at your address.